adas2/algo-practice/README.md

 10. Given a array of integers find if there is an element whose sum in the left side == sum in the right side (exclude the element).
 	Optimize the soltuions to use O(1) space and O(n) time complexity
 11. Given a string return whether there is a permutation that is a palindrome
-12. Given a double array find the max product of a sunarray (contiguous in original array).
+12. Given a double array find the max product of a subarray (contiguous in original array).
 [Hint: Kaden's algo]
 13. Find the number of primes within internal A and B (A, B large numbers) try to optimize the time complexity to O(B-A) i.e. range.
 14. Given a list of nodes (integer values) in inorder traversal, reconstruct a balanced binary tree.
 	[Hint: Standard approach O(nlong); can you do it in O(n)?
 Create empty btree?]
 15. Given a singly linked list; Zip it.
 Zip operation is defined as follows:
 	1->2->3->4->5 ==> 1->5->2->4->3 (like a zipper); 1->2->3->4->5->6 ==> 1->6->2->5->3->4
 	Notes: Try doing this with O(1) space
-16.
+16. Find the longest increasing snake in a 2D matrix of integers.
+Note that you can go in all 8 directions  left right top down and diagonal.
+	Return the longest path size.
+Tip: snake is a increasing subsequence where next elements differs by 1 (consecutive path)
+17. Given a huge database with n records (equivalent to n rows), a user has changed k records (k<<n) without remembering which k-s have been changed; how to sync the database without transmitiing the entire database.
+18.